BrentPease1/second-life/content/authors/laineymetz/_index.md

 highlight_name: false
 ---

-Elaine is a master’s student studying nightjars in Southern Illinois.
-Her project will use passive acoustic monitoring to investigate nocturnal bird species like the Eastern Whip-poor-will and the Chuck-will's-widow.
-In her free time, she loves to backpack, paddleboard, and cultivate orchids.
+Elaine completed her Master's degree in 2023.
+She led project an acoustic monitoring project studying nightjar distribution  like the Eastern Whip-poor-will and the Chuck-will's-widow in southern Illinois.
+Elaine is currently a PhD Student at Virginia Tech studying cerulean warblers.